Computer Science

 More than anything, our students love projects where they can be creative, and we utilise this to increase their understanding of digital media.
 Just as in the world of work, they are given specific parameters by fictional clients for whom they must develop sophisticated digital media products that meet exacting standards.
 In this way, we push our students to think of the application of technology beyond the hills of the High Peak and into a wide variety of settings.

 We motivate pupils by learning about our place in history, whilst inspiring them to see our crucial role in the future.
-We visit the National Gaming Museum in Sheffield in year 10/11 and take part in programmes with GCHQ Manchester.
-Pupils across all year groups enter a variety of local and national competitions to further enrich their experience in the subject: some of these include Bebras UK Challenge, BAFTA Young Games Designer, Coding for Girls.
+We visit the National Video Game Museum in Sheffield and take part in programmes with GCHQ Manchester.
+Pupils across all year groups enter a variety of local and national competitions to further enrich their experience in the subject: some of these include Bebras UK Challenge, BAFTA Young Games Designer, and Coding for Girls.

-And threading its way through this abundance of exciting technology-led learning is the ever-present importance of online safety, from privacy and reputation to time management.
+Threading its way through this technology-led learning is online safety, from privacy and reputation, to time management.

 Context